Rithik47/FOCP-RITIK-KUMAR-YADAV-9285-/README.md

 # FOCP-RITIK-KUMAR-YADAV-9285-
-PYTHON , Weekly exercise and final assignments
+This repo includes Weekly exercise and final assignments ( Task 1,2,3 )